User Guide

 Opening a photo

 Click any photo marker on the map to open the comparison panel.
-The panel shows the historical Then photo on the left and the contemporary Now photo on the right.
+The panel displays the historical Then photo and the contemporary Now photo composited side by side — Then on the left (landscape) or top (portrait/mobile), and Now on the right or bottom.

 Photo information

-Below the photos you will find details about the location: the battle, the unit involved, the date the historical photo was taken, and any relevant notes.
+Below the comparison image you will find details about the location: the date the historical photo was taken, the battle, the unit involved, and any relevant historical notes (paid users only).

 Downloading & sharing

-The Download button saves a merged THEN/NOW composite image to your device.
-The composite includes a QR code that links back to this location on the site, making it easy to share with others.
+The ⬇ button saves a merged THEN/NOW composite image to your device.
+The composite includes a QR code that links directly back to this location on the site, making it easy to share or print.
+If a video is playing when you download, the current video frame is used as the Now image.

 Sharing a link